SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 Unlike the other Assistants, whose knowledge base, i.e. their memory, is deleted at the end of a session, Aidens memory will still be around until the start of the next session.
 This makes it possible to analyze and discuss various aspects of the session with Aiden after the end of a session.
 This retained memory covers everything from the performance information like lap and sector times, as well as position information and also includes handling information, if this was enabled during the session.

 The active coaching based on lap telemetry data deserves a more detailed explanation.
-The apporach to enable the Driving Coach to understand the telemetry data is a two step process.
-In the first step a special alorithm using an ML model divides the telemetry data into sections as defined in the track map and extracts important high-level information from the raw telemetry data.
+The apporach to enable the Driving Coach to understand the telemetry data is a three step process.
+In the first step a special alorithm using an ML model identifies the most important driver input related variables that affect the time used through a part of the track based on the sections defined in the track map and extracts important high-level information from the raw telemetry data.
 This information is converted into a JSON format, which looks like this:

 	{
 	  "Driver": "Oliver Juwig",